-Work on earlier programmes such as ventilator associated pneumonia ("VAP"), biofilms and other indications carries on as research projects, including academic and/or commercial collaborations and grant funded programmes.
+Work on earlier pre-clinical programmes targeting respiratory and ocular infections and biofilms carries on as research projects, including academic and/or commercial collaborations and grant funded programmes.
+Destiny Pharma has been awarded around £2 million in such grant funding over the last two years.

-In line with this strategy, Destiny Pharma signed a research collaboration agreement with Aston University in July 2018 to examine novel compounds from the XF-platform and assess their potential to prevent, control and eradicate dangerous bacteria in biofilms.
+In line with this strategy, Destiny Pharma is running a research collaboration agreement with Aston University to examine novel compounds from the XF platform and assess their potential to prevent. control and eradicate dangerous bacteria in biofilms.
 Serious infections are sometimes caused and exacerbated by biofilms where bacteria can hide and be protected from traditional anti-infective agents.
 XF compounds have already shown efficacy in biofilm models and this research project will explore the potential further, including looking at the mechanisms-of-action.

-A second project was signed with Southampton University in November 2018 as a National Biofilms Innovation Centre ("NBIC") funded research collaboration.
-The project will examine the use of the company's novel XF compounds to prevent, control, and eradicate chronic clinical infections with underlying biofilm involvement, such as those in diabetic foot ulcers and cystic fibrosis.

-A third grant was awarded in 2019 under the UK-China AMR fund.
-It will examine the potential for XF drugs to treat dermal and ocular infections.
+A second project with the University of Southampton is a National Biofilms Innovation Centre ("NBIC") funded research collaboration.
+The project is examining the use of the company's novel XF compounds to prevent, control and eradicate chronic clinical infections with underlying biofilm involvement, such as those in diabetic foot ulcers and cystic fibrosis.
+A third grant awarded in 2019 under the UK-China AMR fund is investigating the potential for XF drugs to treat dermal and ocular infections and involves expert groups at Cardiff and Tianjin Universities.